-The 5th and 6th field watersheds found in the planning area has been managed during the past century for grazing, irrigation, timber harvesting, road building, fires, recreational activities, such as off highway vehicles (OHV) and campgrounds, exotic fish introduction, and restoration activities.
+The 5^{th} and 6^{th} field watersheds found in the planning area has been managed during the past century for grazing, irrigation, timber harvesting, road building, fires, recreational activities, such as off highway vehicles (OHV) and campgrounds, exotic fish introduction, and restoration activities.
 Cumulative effects from these activities in the White River watershed has had both a direct and indirect connection to the level of water quality and quantity, which can influence the health of the native resident interior redband trout and Columbia duskysnail populations that are present in the two watersheds.
-Alternatives II and III would maintain the overall riparian conditions at the 5th and 6th field watershed scale, while maintaining or improving other resource uses in the watershed.
-There should be no cumulative effects by implementing the no action alternative.
+Implementation of Alternatives II and III would not impact the overall riparian conditions at the 5^{th} and 6^{th} field watershed scale.

-Grazing was considered in the cumulative effects analysis in its relation to riparian area impacts.
+Cattle grazing was considered in the cumulative effects analysis in its relation to riparian area impacts.
 Because neither action alternative proposes any activities in riparian reserves, actions that would have similar effects to grazing, including riparian thinning, would not have a cumulative effect.
-In addition there should be no increase in forage levels after thinning and therefore no increase in use of riparian areas by cattle.
+In addition forage levels are not expected to increase after thinning and therefore there would be no measurable increase in use of riparian areas by cattle.